+(1) Models without touch panel

-(1) Press the Menu, Black Start (Mono Start), Menu, and Black Start (Mono Start) keys in this order.
+Press the Menu, Black Start (Mono Start), and Menu keys in this order.

-The "MAINTENANCE 10" appears on the LCD.
+The "0 ■■ MAINTENANCE ■" appears on the LCD.

 TIP: For models with numerical keypad, you may press the Menu, Black Start (Mono Start), and 0 keys instead in the same way as conventional models.
-Then pressing 1 and 0 keys, for example, calls up the setting screen for Function code 10.
+Then pressing the 1 and 0 keys, for example, calls up the setting screen for Function code 10.